-Also known as “spiritually directed life energy” reiki is a hands-on healing tradition that focuses on the spiritual aspect.
-Reiki originated from Japan and was rediscovered in the late 1800s.
+- Reiki – Also known as “spiritually directed life energy” reiki is a hands-on healing tradition that focuses on the spiritual aspect.
+Reiki originated in Japan and was rediscovered in the late 1800s.
 In this method, the practitioner may also receive benefits from the universal life energy that flows to and from the recipient.
 Instead of attempting to manipulate or balance energy, reiki focuses more on the flow of the universal life energy to the recipient, who then may utilize it when and how needed.
-Recipients have reported deep relaxation, reduction in anxiety and pain, and a boost in sense of well-being after multiple sessions.
+Recipients have reported deep relaxation, a reduction in anxiety and pain, and a boost in their sense of well-being after multiple sessions.

-This method involves the integration of several ancient healing practices as interpreted by the practitioner.
+- Therapeutic Touch – This method involves the integration of several ancient healing practices as interpreted by the practitioner.
 Therapeutic touch as opposed to the name actually involves a noncontact intervention where the practitioner passes energy through the patient’s energy field through their hands without touching them.
+The primary goal of therapeutic touch therapy is to streamline feelings of relaxation and well-being to restore balance through the mobilization of the patient’s own healing energies.
+This may aid patients by relieving stress and supporting immune function.
 There are 5 steps involved:

 - Centering the present moment